EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/about.md

 To cite the project:

 > Gergely Baics, Meredith Linn, Leah Meisterlin, and Myles Zhang.
-2024.
-Envisioning Seneca Village.
+2024. *Envisioning Seneca Village*.
 Website with interactive 3D model. envisioningsenecavillage.github.io

 ## about the Team